MixinNetwork/mvm.dev/src/codes/registry.md

 # registry.sol resolution

 The registry is the proxy of MVM.
-Other contracts can execute related contracts by sending data in a certain format through `function mixin(bytes memory raw)`.
+Other contracts can execute by sending data in a certain format through `function mixin(bytes memory raw)`.

 Address of open source code: https://github.com/MixinNetwork/trusted-group/tree/master/mvm/quorum/contracts